PyFR/PyFR/doc/src/user_guide.rst

           pyfr export boundary mesh.pyfrm solution.pyfrs solution.vtu lower_wall upper_wall

-      Note that boundary export is only supported for 3D grids.
+      Each name may also be a brace enumeration such as ``'{le, te, ps, ss}'``; note the quotes, which prevent the shell from expanding the braces itself.
+Boundary export is only supported for 3D grids.

    pyfr export spanwise
       Exports a spanwise average of a 3D grid to a 2D VTK grid.